skilldrick/easy6502/index.markdown

 The simulator widget below contains the entire source code of the game.
 I'll explain how it works in the following sections.

+[Willem van der Jagt](https://twitter.com/wkjagt) made a [fully annotated gist of this source code](https://gist.github.com/wkjagt/9043907), so follow along with that for more details.

 {% include snake.html %}